miteshhgoyal/factory-crm/readme.md

 ---

-### Aadhaar & PAN Card Storage

-The system should allow uploading and securely storing Aadhaar card and PAN card photos for clients or employees in the database for future verification purposes.
-This feature has already been implemented for employees.

----

 ### Client Working Hours

 Introduce a "Client Hours" feature to record and track the total hours worked for a client.
 This will be useful for billing and performance evaluation purposes.